 Site-wide recruitments for Review Moderators are conducted internally, and occur approximately every year.

 The last recruitment ended in February 2018.
-The next recruitment is expected: Soon (Accepting Apps).
+The next recruitment is expected: TBD (Not Accepting Apps).

 If you would like to submit an open application for a Review Moderator position, please send my bot a PM including the following: